jpcreative/fast-food-friday/README.md

 # fast-food-friday

-A R&amp;D project combining AngularJS, Django Tastypie and Trigger.io
+R&amp;D project combining AngularJS, Django Tastypie and Trigger.io

 Every Friday at [JPCreative](http://jpcreative.co.uk) we have a tradition of eating lunch together, sometimes forming a consensus on what to have proves difficult.
 Until now...
 Introducing the Fast Fast Friday app.